Gothic boxwood miniature

 Boxwood miniatures were highly prized in the early 16th century.
 Their iconography, form, and utility can be linked to medieval ivory carvings, as well as contemporary illuminated miniatures, altarpieces, panel paintings, sculpture, woodcuts, and engravings.
 They typically contain imagery from the life of Mary, the Crucifixion of Jesus, or vistas of Heaven and Hell.
-Each miniature's production required exceptional craftsmanship, and some may have taken decades of cumulative work to complete, suggesting that they were commissioned by high-ranking nobles.
+Each miniature's production required exceptional craftsmanship, suggesting that they were commissioned by high-ranking nobles.

 A number of the miniatures appear to have come from a workshop led by Adam Dircksz, who is thought to have produced dozens of such works.
 Almost nothing is known about him or the artisans who produced the miniatures.
-Some of the original owners can be identified from markings, usually initials or coats of arms, emplaced by the sculptors.
+Some of their original owners can be identified from markings included by the sculptor, usually initials or coats of arms.
 Important collections of boxwood miniatures are in the Art Gallery of Ontario, in the British Museum as part of the Waddesdon Bequest, and at the Metropolitan Museum of Art, New York.
 Because of their rarity and the difficulty in discerning their intricacy from reproductions, boxwood miniatures have not been as widely studied as other forms of Netherlandish visual art.

 Production

-Boxwood is a dense hardwood with fine grain, resistant to splitting and chipping—ideal for wood carving.
-In the 16th century, woodcut blocks used for woodblock printing were usually made of boxwood.
-Uses for boxwood were similar to those for ivory in medieval carvings, but boxwood was a far less expensive option than ivory.
+Boxwood is a dense hardwood with fine grain, resistant to splitting and chipping, making it ideal for wood carving.
+In the 16th century, wooden blocks used for woodblock printing were usually made of boxwood.
+The uses for boxwood were similar to those for ivory in medieval carvings, however boxwood was a far less expensive option.
 Designs were overseen by master craftsmen who must have had access to prints and woodcuts of contemporary works of art, and who were apparently influenced by diptych and triptych panel paintings.

-Boxwood grows slowly, so the trunk remains fairly narrow, a fact that limits the size of any carvings made from any single piece.
-The wood assumes an even, soft and tactile surface if polished or frequently handled, such as was the case for prayer nuts.
+Boxwood grows slowly, and the trunk remains fairly narrow, a fact that limits the size of any carvings made from any single piece.
+The wood assumes an even, soft, and tactile surface if polished or frequently handled, such as was the case for prayer nuts.
 The wood loses its tactility when painted, explaining why most of the miniatures are in monochrome.
 Polychromy reduced the legibility of the carvings, "quite apart from the difficulty of effectively coloring such tiny and complex scenes" as the art historian Frits Scholten has noted.

-The tools used in production were similar to those used in the production of larger altarpieces; they included saws, planes, card scrapers, chisels, augers, braces, and gimlets.
+The tools used in production were similar to those used in the production of larger altarpieces, and included saws, planes, card scrapers, chisels, augers, braces and gimlets.
 Wood was cut into the required dimensions as blocks, after which the joints were carved out.
 Prayer beads were turned on a lathe.
 The woodcutters carved a single block of boxwood into a sphere, cut it in half, hollowed it out, and attached a fastening hinge and carrying loops.
 The carvings in the interiors were typically made separately from the smaller hemispheres and later fitted onto an outer shell.
 In some cases, these wooden shells were placed in silver housing.